Rainault/qfg1-randomizer/README.md

 ## I need to make time pass by.
 What's the fastest way to do so?
 Go to the tavern, walk up to Crusher, and "ask about guild".
 This will advance time forward by one step (and may kill you if you only have a couple HP left).

 If you specifically want it to become night, go to the barracks in the castle (west from the courtyard) and "sleep".
+Note that this won't work if "sunset approaches".

 ## I have all the Dispel Potion ingredients, but the Healer won't accept all of them.
 You still need to give the Spirea Seed to the Dryad to learn the Dispel Potion formula.

-## How do I enter/exit the Bear Cave if I don't have a Dagger or the Calm spell?
+## How do I juke the Ogre?
-To enter the cave, move to the top of the screen as soon as you enter and wait until the Ogre is close to reaching you.
+When you enter the Ogre room, move to the top of the screen and wait until the Ogre is close to reaching you.
 Then loop around the bottom of the screen to get around.
 Watch this video to see it in action: https://www.youtube.com/watch?v=MWFNCZw58j8&t=75s

 When exiting the cave, wait at the cave entrance for a moment, then loop around the same way you came in.

+## How do I kill the Kobold using Flame Dart when I don't know Dazzle?
+You gotta be fast.
+It helps to slow down the speed a bit.
+Each Flame Dart has to come out as soon as you regain input after casting the previous one.
+If you're too slow, the Kobold will cast Reversal, and your Flame Darts will become useless.

+## How do I get the Kobold's mushrooms and chest while the Kobold is alert?
+Dazzle is the easiest way to do this, but otherwise, you gotta be fast and a bit lucky.
+Healing potions help.
+If you keep dying, try grinding your max HP up so you can survive a couple bolts.

+## How do I get the Mandrake Root without Undead Unguent?
+Enter the graveyard from the north, "get root" as soon as you are in the graveyard, then run due south.
+You can also backtrack north, but the movement is a bit trickier and harder to manage before the ghosts get you.

+## How do I avoid Toro without sneaking?
+If you know the Open spell, cast it while hiding in the bushes.
+Then wait until Toro is about at the midpoint of the screen, and make a beeline for the gate.
+You should have barely enough time to "open" the gate and get inside before Toro notices you.

+If you don't know Open, you'll have to reach the spot behind the boulder on the top-right of the screen to climb up the gate.
+The timing for this is *very* tight, so you'll probably need to practice this a bunch.

 ## I found the Dagger, but I can't seem to make additional progress.
 Do I really have to grind combat?
 Probably, but it's not as bad as it sounds.
 Pick up about 1070 rocks ("get rock" 107 times) to overflow your encumbrance.
 Make sure you can still move around without being encumbered -- if you still move slowly, you need to pick up more rocks.